apnguyen11/fullstack-counter/README.md

 # FULLSTACK COUNTER

-Learning to use node get and post request implenting frontend and backend tasks.
+Purpose of this project was to learn how to use node to make get and post requests to the server.